 Forbes ranked banks based on 10 metrics related to growth, profitability, capital adequacy and asset quality.
 Metrics include return on average tangible equity, return on average assets, net interest margin, efficiency ratio and net charge-offs as a percent of total loans.

 On January 31, 2019, First Merchants Corporation reported record net income for 2018 totaling $159.1 million, compared to $96.1 million in 2017.
 2018 earnings per share was $3.22, a record level as the company celebrated the Corporation’s 125th anniversary.

 Michael C. Rechin, President and Chief Executive Officer, stated, “Our teammates connect with the needs of the marketplace and our communities while our execution produces results and efficiency.
-We look forward to 2019 and extending our franchise into Michigan through our merger with Monroe Bank & Trust.”
+We look forward to 2019 and extending our franchise into Michigan through our merger with Monroe Bank and Trust.”